 The Indigenous Curatorial Collective is another great organization that supports Indigenous curators, artists, writers, academics, and professionals in the arts.
 Providing a donation goes directly towards the important work that they do.

-In celebration of National Indigenous History Month, the TIFF Bell Lightbox is presenting a series of events and screenings:
+In celebration of National Indigenous History Month, the TIFF Lightbox is presenting a series of events and screenings:

 - June 14, 6:30pm – TIFF Wavelengths Presents Bedevil with introduction by TIFF Programmer Jason Ryle.